marinov98/Personal_Projects/c++/statistical_calculator/README.md

 ## Goal: create a simple calculator that can perform simple tasks such as finding the mean median, mode,1st quartile, 3rd quartile,etc..

-## Functions currently completed:
-basics:mean,median,mode,range,percentiles,standard deviation,variance,outliers,interquartile range

-## Functions to be made:
+## Functions
-ht(hypothesis testing), CI(confidence intervals), Corelation coeficient, formula sheet
+basics:mean,median,mode,range,percentiles,standard deviation,variance,outliers,interquartile range, t(hypothesis testing), CI(confidence intervals), Corelation coeficient, formula sheet

 ## How to run
 0. Go to the directory in your terminal